dino-/grolprep/README.md

 grolprep is a web application for studying the FCC GROL questions in preparation of taking the exams.

-The study of this multiple-choice data is in the flash-card style.
+This is a flash-card style study tool.
 Students can choose from Elements 1, 3 and 8 and can specify any subelement of those three for specific study.
-Questions and answers can be randomly presented.
-In addition, this study tool shows the images for questions with figures.
+Questions and answers can be randomly presented. grolprep displays the images for questions with figures.

 Additionally, simulations of the randomly-chosen exams can be practiced with this software.